The Food Processor vs. Mortar and Pestle: Which is Better? (2026)

 Now let’s talk about when to use which of these tools.
 A processor is a very handy piece of equipment, and there’s no reason to discard it just because it’s not the best way to make a batch of paste.

-On the other hand, a set of mortar and pestle is irreplaceable when you want to grind aromatics, spices, herbs, or nuts for your soups and stews or sauces.
-For example, you can grind fresh basil for your tomato sauce or quickly crush some garlic to add to your marinade.
-This way, you don’t end up bashing a whole dish in a mortar but only a little portion to add more aromatics, making the best of both worlds.
+On the other hand, a mortar and pestle is irreplaceable when you want to grind aromatics, spices, herbs, or nuts for your soups, stews, or sauces.
+For example, you can grind fresh basil for your tomato sauce or quickly crush garlic for your marinade.
+This way, you don’t end up bashing an entire dish in a mortar but only a small portion to add more aromatics, making the best of both worlds.

 Mortar and Pestle Uses

-A mortar and pestle is a versatile tool in the kitchen that can be used to grind dry ingredients as well as wet.
+A mortar and pestle is a versatile kitchen tool that can be used to grind both dry and wet ingredients.
 You can easily create flavorful oils, sauces, spice mixes, and pastes with a good mortar and pestle set.

 Condiments and Herbaceous Oils